Amityville murders: Perpetrator

-Ronald DeFeo Jr., also known as "Butch", was the eldest child of the family and was its lone surviving member.
-He was taken to the local police station for his own protection after suggesting to police officers at the scene of the crime that the killings had been carried out by a mob hitman named Louis Falini.
+Ronald Joseph DeFeo Jr. (September 26, 1951 – March 12, 2021), also known as "Butch", was born in Brooklyn, New York.
+He was the eldest child of the family and its lone surviving member.
+He was taken to the local police station for his own protection after suggesting to police officers at the scene of the crime that the killings had been carried out by Louis Falini, whom he described as a mob hitman.

 However, an interview at the station exposed serious inconsistencies in his version of events.
 The following day, he confessed to carrying out the killings himself; Falini, the alleged hitman, had an alibi proving that he was out of state at the time of the killings.
 DeFeo told detectives: "Once I started, I just couldn't stop.
 It went so fast."
 He admitted that he had taken a bath and changed his clothes, and detailed where he had discarded crucial evidence such as blood-stained clothes, the Marlin rifle, and cartridges, before going to work as usual.